sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

 * If you assign **none** as the value of the display, this will make the element and its content disappear from the page entirely!

-To illustrate this, if we had this HTML:
+To illustrate this, if we had this HTML...

 ```html